theerudito/API-REST-PYTHON-DJANGO-MYSQL/README.md

 STEP 14.- execute the project execute command python manage.py runserver

-STEP 14.- eject the project execute command python manage.py runserver
+STEP 14.- execute the project execute command python manage.py runserver

 STEP 15.- create a new file inside the app folder with the name urls.py